 “Donny,” she said, cutting to the chase.
 “Have you had a chance to read the report?
 We sent it to your office a few weeks ago.”

 He looked at his palms, then turned them over.

-“I read it,” he said, and paused.
+“I read it,” he said mournfully, and paused.
 “But these days when I read, I don’t retain.”

-Within two years the FBI would implicate Manes in all kinds of payoffs, kickbacks, and patronage.
-The web of corruption encompassed several city agencies and many officials.
+Sure enough, within two years the FBI would implicate Manes in all kinds of payoffs, kickbacks, and patronage.
+The web of corruption engulfed several city agencies and many officials.
 In 1986, facing charges of extortion and bribery, Manes stabbed himself to death with a kitchen knife.

 I read, but I don't retain.
 At the age of 26, I found this very amusing.
-Now I realize that it's actually a line in a municipal tragedy.
+Now I realize that it's just a line in a municipal tragedy.

 |Donald R. Manes, 1970s.|

 *Robert Moses, an enormously influential developer known as “the master builder,” over-zealously constructed bridges, parks, beaches, tunnels, and roads during his reign, mid-1920s to early 1960s.
 He met his match in Washington Square Park, where urban activist Jane Jacobs led the opposition to his proposed highway.

 **The Board of Estimate was disbanded in 1989 after the U. S. Supreme Court declared it to be unconstitutional.